How to Save Water

 - Improve your soil - mix in plenty of organic matter to both feed your plants and help the soil hold moisture.

-- Choose the correct plants (see over).
+- Choose the correct plants.
 Look around town to see what is suited to our local climate.

 - Go mad with mulch.
 It should be at least 10cm thick and will decrease water loss and reduce weed growth.